How to write a landing page to sell your info product

 For the creator, it’s a way to generate passive income without much investment.

-Depending on whether your info product is an e-book, a webinar or an online course, you will need a different investment of time and money for digital tools and design.
+Depending on whether your info product is an e-book, a webinar or an online course, you will need to invest different amounts of time and money in digital tools and design.

 Creating an e-book can be very cheap, you could even sell it in pdf format if you don’t want to invest too much.

-But if you want a professional design, with quality images and an enticing cover, the investment can be higher.
+But if you want a professional design, with high-quality images and an attractive cover, the investment can be higher.

 In the end, content is what really matters.

-If the content is great, because you explain really well that particular subject and your tips are easy to apply, people will be happy with their purchase, even if the design is not very nice.
+If the content is great, because you explain the topic really well and your tips are easy to apply, people will be happy with their purchase, even if the design is not very nice.

 Another advantage of creating info products is that, being able to sell them digitally, you don’t have to invest in stores or shipments, so the risk is almost zero.

-The most important investment you will make will be in time.
+The most substantial investment you will make will be in your time.

-Creating a good product, whether it’s an e-book or an online course, takes quite a lot of time and above all it requires a commitment to oneself.
+Creating a good product, whether it’s an e-book or an online course, takes a lot of time and, above all, commitment.

-In order not to fail in the attempt to create your info product, you should build a writing habit, to help you keep pace with your commitment.
+In order not to fail in the attempt to create your info product, you should develop a writing habit to help you keep up with your commitment.

-So far we have seen some of the advantages for the seller, but, what are the advantages of info products for the buyer?
+So far we have seen some of the benefits for the seller, but what are the benefits of info products for the buyer?

-The diversity of subjects that we can learn nowadays online is unbelievable.
+The variety of subjects we can learn online today is incredible.

-Practically everything you want to learn is available in a course, book or webinar.
+Practically anything you want to learn is available in a course, book or webinar.

-Besides, info products are usually cheaper than attending a face-to-face course and we can also study at our own pace from home.
+Plus, info products are usually cheaper than attending a face-to-face course, and we can learn at our own pace from the comfort of our homes.

-As you can see, there are only advantages.
+As you can see, the benefits are endless.

 The hard part is knowing how to sell them.

-As part of my work as a copywriter, I created copy for info products that had been on the market for some time but didn’t sell well.
+As a copywriter, I’ve worked with creators of info products that had been on the market for some time but weren’t selling well.

-When I followed that particular course to gather information before writing the copy, I couldn’t believe that something so good would sell so badly.
+Often when reading the e-book or watching the webinars to gather information before writing the copy for the landing page, I couldn’t believe that something so good could sell so badly.

-But then, after reading the landing page where the creator tried to sell it, I wasn’t so surprised.
+But then, after reading the landing page where the creator was trying to sell it, I wasn’t so surprised.

-There are lots of people selling info products out there so you need to know how to differentiate yourself by highlighting your Unique Selling Proposition.
+There are hundreds of people selling info products, so you need to know how to differentiate yourself by highlighting your unique selling proposition.

 You need to write sure-fire copy for your landing page using the best direct response copywriting techniques.

-Direct response copywriting aims to show, and not only tell, the great benefits of your product, clear up all your prospect’s objections and give them powerful reasons so that, after reading the copy, they have no alternative but to buy your product.
+Direct response copywriting aims to show, not just tell, the great benefits of your product, remove any objections your prospect may have and give them powerful reasons to buy it.

-Let’s look at those direct response copywriting techniques to write an outstanding landing page.
+Let’s look at those direct response copywriting techniques to write an outstanding landing page for your info product.

 How to write a compelling landing page for an info product